 Back to Reality:

 The 12 months of studies sometimes seemed long drawn but it has sped past in a blink.
 Now I’m back at work.
-Having to negotiate with the bosses to get leave approval, having my energy drained by the work I do, having to hear my daughter’s account of her day long after the enthusiasm has waned and having only to see my son only for a few hours in the evenings before he goes to bed.
+Back to hearing my daughter’s account of her day long after the enthusiasm has waned and having only to see my son only for a few hours in the evenings before he goes to bed.
 So, do I miss being a ‘Stay-Home Dad’?

 I do enjoy my work.
 I enjoy the professional interactions with my colleague.
 To be current and relevant in the larger, broader sphere of things particularly in one’s vocation.
 However, I miss having the flexibility to spend time with my family.
 I miss the chance to hear about their feelings and thoughts fresh from their minds and hearts.
 I miss being the ability to build our relationship on the small but significant details of our lives instead of broad general feel of the day, at the end of the day.

 To be a Stay-home dad or not, at the end of the day, is a highly personal decision.
 Truth is that whether I’m a Stay-home Parent or otherwise I’m keenly aware that each day that passes draws our eldest closer to the teenage-hood, our toddler towards more independence.
 And for us, we are also not getting any younger.
 As parents, we just have to constantly be on the lookout for opportunities to make those meaningful connections with our kids and spouse, whether you’re a working parent or a Stay-home parent.
 Make every moment meaningful.